Welcome, New STUDENTs!

 - If you think you will want to upgrade RAM or storage, do it now, at the time of purchase.
 As laptops have gotten thinner and lighter, one of the ways Apple has accomplished this is by eliminating the space used by hard drive brackets and RAM slots.
 The RAM is now soldered into the logic board directly, and in most models, the Solid State Drive is also soldered in.
 This makes it almost impossible to upgrade these options later.

-All new students should schedule a time toward the end of summer to bring in their laptop and have it set up to work on the UHS network.
-The technology department will install all the software students will need for classes as well as connect the laptop to the school’s Wi-Fi network and printers.
-A sign-up schedule will be emailed home toward the end of June.
+All new students should schedule a time in August to bring in their laptop and have it set up to work on the UHS network.
+The technology department will contact new students to schedule these appointments.
+During these appointments, technology staff will install all the software students will need for classes as well as connect the laptop to the school’s Wi-Fi network and printers.
 If you have questions regarding the laptop program, please contact Mike Syrek, director of technology.

 All student-athletes are required to have an IHSAA physical on file in the athletic office before they begin mandatory team practices.
-If you have not done so already, please print and complete the IHSAA physical form as well as the athletic training consent form to allow University’s trainer to treat athletes in case of injury.
+If you have not done so already, please print and complete the IHSAA physical form as well as the consent to treat form and HIPAA authorization form to allow University’s trainer to treat students in case of injury.